BobHasNoSoul/JFTool/README.md

 these work like so min of the day, hour of the day, what day of the month, what month of the year and a wild card because we do not need a day flag there.

 note you may need to make each cron script executable first with `sudo chmod +x cron*.sh` while inside the cron folder

+# Remove logo above login
+this option removes the custom icon you may have installed, this option does nothing and no harm if there is not a logo on the page above the login.

 # Windows 10 support instructions
 <img src="https://cdn.iconscout.com/icon/free/png-256/windows-53-226423.png">